raimon49/pip-licenses/README.md

 </table>
 ```

-### Option: format-json
+#### json

-When executed with the `--format-json` option, you can output list in JSON format
+When executed with the `--format-json` option, you can output list in JSON format easily allowing post-processing.
+The `j` keyword is prepared as alias of `json`.
-easily allowing post-processing

 ```json
 [